Robertfnicholson/Election_Analysis/README.md

 number of votes cast, the total number of votes for each candidate, the percentage of votes for each candidate, the winner of the election based on the popular vote, the voter turnout for each county, the percentage of votes from each county of the total count and the county with the highest voter turnout.
-I used Python to automate the process and the resulting code could be used for used to audit not only other congressional districts but also senatorial districts and local elections. </p>
+I used Python to automate the process and the resulting code could be used to audit not only other congressional districts but also senatorial districts and local elections. </p>

 ## Election-Audit Results: